Dmitri Pavlov's Git tutorial for mathematicians

 Setting up a Unix-like environment

-This tutorial assumes that you have access to a Unix-like environment on your local and remote hosts.
-In particular, diff and ssh must be installed, as well as a pager such as less.
-This does not mean that you have to install Linux or any other Unix-like operating system, all necessary software can be installed in macOS or Microsoft Windows.
+This tutorial assumes that you have access to a Unix-like environment on both your local machines and any remote systems that you administer.
+You must also have diff, SSH, and a pager, such as less, installed.
+This does not mean that you need to install Linux or another Unix-like operating system.
+All the necessary software can be installed on macOS or Microsoft Windows.

 macOS

-For beginners, the easiest to use is probably Homebrew.
+Homebrew is likely the easiest for beginners to use.
 Follow the installation instructions for Homebrew.
-Once you are finished, run the following command at a Terminal prompt: brew install less diffutils git openssh
+Once you are done, run the following command in the Terminal: brew install less diffutils git openssh

 Microsoft Windows

-For Microsoft Windows you will probably need MSYS2 (git for Windows is just a bundle of several MSYS2 packages), Cygwin, or Windows Subsystem for Linux.
+On Microsoft Windows, you will probably need MSYS2 (Git for Windows is essentially a bundle of several MSYS2 packages), Cygwin, or Windows Subsystem for Linux.

-For beginners, the easiest to use is probably MSYS2.
-Follow the installation instructions for MSYS2.
-Once you are finished, run the following command at an MSYS2 prompt: pacman -Sy less diffutils git openssh
+MSYS2 is probably the easiest for beginners to use.
+Follow the MSYS2 installation instructions.
+Once you are done, run the following command in the MSYS2 terminal: pacman -Sy less diffutils git openssh

 Initial setup of the local host

-This section should be applied once to every local host.
-The directory ~/ is the home directory of your Unix installation.
-You can find it out by running pwd after opening a terminal window.
-However, on the command line you may use ~/ as written, since the shell is programmed to substitute it accordingly.
+This section should be completed once on each local host.
+The ~/ directory is your home directory.
+You can find your home directory by running the command pwd after opening a terminal.
+On the command line, you can use ~/ as written.
+The shell will automatically expand it to your home directory.

-To set up the encryption keys for ssh and configure ssh and git, run the following commands: mkdir -p ~/.ssh cd ~/.ssh ssh-keygen -N "" -f key curl https://dmitripavlov.org/ssh-config -o ~/.ssh/config curl https://dmitripavlov.org/git-config -o ~/.gitconfig
+To set up SSH encryption keys and configure SSH and Git, execute the following commands: mkdir -p ~/.ssh cd ~/.ssh ssh-keygen -N "" -f key curl https://dmitripavlov.org/ssh-config -o ~/.ssh/config curl https://dmitripavlov.org/git-config -o ~/.gitconfig

 Edit the file ~/.ssh/config, replacing example.org with remote-host-name.
 If desired, specify a custom port number.

-Edit the file ~/.gitconfig, replacing the name and email fields with your name and email.
+Edit the file ~/.gitconfig, replacing the placeholders name and email with your actual name and email address.

 Initial setup of the remote host

-This section only applies if you want to setup your own git server, as opposed to using a git server set up by somebody else.
+This section only applies if you want to set up your own Git server, rather than using an existing Git server maintained by someone else.

 On the remote host, run useradd -c git -e "" -f -1 -k "" -m -r -s /usr/bin/git-shell -U git passwd -d git cd ~git mkdir git-shell-commands .ssh touch .ssh/authorized_keys chown -R git:git git-shell-commands .ssh

-You also need to make sure that the sshd daemon is running and adjust its configuration file (typically /etc/sshd/sshd_config), ensuring that the following lines are present: PubkeyAuthentication yes AuthorizedKeysFile .ssh/authorized_keys Another recommended option is Port port-number for some random port number below 65536 (the standard SSH port is often scanned with malicious intents).
+Ensure that the sshd daemon is running.
+Adjust its configuration file (typically /etc/ssh/sshd_config), ensuring that the following lines are present: PubkeyAuthentication yes AuthorizedKeysFile .ssh/authorized_keys You may also configure a nonstandard port, e.g., Port port-number, to reduce exposure to automated scans, since the standard SSH port is often targeted with malicious intent.

 Cloning an existing repository

-This section only applies if you want to clone an existing repository and not create a new one.
-On the local host, change into the directory that contains your projects and run git clone git@remote-host-name:repo-name
+This section only applies if you want to clone an existing repository, not create a new one.
+On the local host, navigate to the directory containing your projects and run git clone git@remote-host-name:repo-name

 Setting up a new repository

-This section only applies if you want to create a new repository and not clone an existing one.
-Copy the public encryption keys of the people who need to access the project to the remote host; the code below assumes they are stored in files with names of the form *.pub.
+This section only applies if you want to create a new repository, not clone an existing one.
+Copy the public SSH keys of project collaborators to the remote host and initialize the Git repository.
+The following commands assume that the keys are stored in files whose names end in .pub.

 On the local host, change into the directory that contains your projects and run mkdir repo-name cd repo-name git init touch paper-name.tex git add paper-name.tex git commit -m "Initial commit" git remote add origin git@remote-host-name:repo-name git push -u origin master